chronark/planetfall/svc/docs/src/pages/rest-api/endpoints.md

 ---

-## Checks
+## Endpoints

-The `checks` API allows you to read the results from your endpoint.
+The **endpoints** API allows you to create, update, and delete endpoints as well as querying checks.

 ### **GET** /v1/endpoints/{endpointId}/checks